 Storm Shelter Progress

-Field Early Childhood & Central Elementary Storm Shelters
+Field Early Childhood and Central Elementary Storm Shelters

-Steel shelters at Field Early Childhood and Central Elemtentary were completed in October.
+UPDATE: As promised, steel shelters at Field Early Childhood and Central Elementary were installed in September 2021.

 Neosho School District broke ground on the storm shelter located at Neosho Middle School on Thursday, Dec.
 17, 2020 at 10:30 a.m.
 The shelter is one of the projects made possible by The Next Step Ballot Measure that was passed on June 7, 2020.
 This project is the third project in the scope of the measure, preceded by the installment of metal storm shelters located at Central Elementary and Field Early Childhood.
 The Neosho Middle School structure is a 5,500 sq.ft. multipurpose storm shelter that will double as a learning and professional development space.
-Construction is expected to begin in January and be completed by August of 2021, barring any unforeseen delays.
+Construction began in January 2021 and was completed by August of 2021.
 The project is expected to cost $2 million, turnkey.

 Benton Elementary | FEMA Community Safe Room

-Construction is scheduled to begin early 2022 with an expected completion in early 2023.
+Construction began in early 2022 with an expected completion in early 2023.
 Construction costs for the project are estimated to land between $2.5 to $2.9 million.